ValonHajredini/NodeAngularFullStack/docs/prd/epic-list.md

 **Epic 17: Dynamic Chart Type Selection for Analytics** Enable users to dynamically select and change chart types (bar, line, pie, polar, radar, area, doughnut) for each field in form analytics dashboard with persistent preferences.

+**Epic 18: Image Gallery Selector** Add IMAGE_GALLERY field type to form builder that allows form creators to upload multiple images and enables end-users to select one image from the gallery (radio button behavior), storing the selected image key with visual selection feedback.

+**Epic 19: Step Form (Multi-Step Wizard)** Add multi-step wizard functionality to the form builder, enabling users to create guided, sequential forms that display one step at a time with navigation controls, step progress indicators, and per-step validation for improved complex data collection workflows.